What the questions parents need to ask before their child selects a university?

 The individual attention that students get at ICMS does not stop at the admissions process.
 All ICMS students have access to the Student Success Centre (SSC) and help from Academic Learning Advisors who will assist students you to develop academic skills and prepare them for the transition to tertiary student life.

 Studying a degree is a big commitment in many ways, not least financially.
 Students will need to consider tuition fees, living costs and other expenses such as transport, textbooks, food and accommodation.
 The main expense will be tuition fees.
 For Australian citizens and permanent humanitarian visa holders, a HELP loan is possible from the Australian government and helps support the cost of tuition.
 This is called FEE-Help.
 (Referred to as HECS-Help at the big universities.)
-These HELP loans are only available from registered higher education providers and registered training organisations.
+These HELP loans are only available from registered institutes of higher education and registered training organisations.

 ICMS Undergraduate and Postgraduate degrees are recognised in the same way as all the traditional universities.
 ICMS undergraduate and postgraduate courses are accredited and regulated through TEQSA.